Janko-dev/autodiff/README.md

 - `ad_init_tape(Tape* tape)`: initialises the dynamic array (tape) for use.
 - `ad_destroy_tape(Tape* tape)`: destroys the dynamic array (tape).
 - `ad_reverse(Tape* tp, size_t y)`: computes the gradients of every value that is connected to the graph of `y` with respect to `y` and propagates the gradients using the chain rule.
+- `ad_reverse_toposort(Tape* tp, size_t y)`: Before computing the gradients of the computation graph, the nodes are first topologically sorted, which means that the children of a node are first considered before their parent is considered.
+Traversing the computation graph in topological reverse order ensures that every node is visited exactly once.
+This is only needed when the internal structure of the tape is manipulated.
+Otherwise, use the `ad_reverse(Tape* tp, size_t y)` function.

 Consider the arithmatic functions:
 - `ad_create(Tape* tp, float value)`: creates a value on the tape.
 - `ad_add(Tape* tp, size_t a, size_t b)`: creates a value on the tape based on the addition of two values on the tape pointed to by index.